Blue Thumb

 Blue Thumb Volunteer Training

 The first day of training covers an introduction to the Blue Thumb program.
-Participants will get an overview of the program's history, staff, mission, goals, and how they are achieved.
+Participants will receive an overview of the program's history, staff, mission, goals, and how they are achieved.
 They will also get some first-hand experience with some of the educational activities that we use most frequently to teach about nonpoint source pollution and other water-related topics.

 We will also take a trip to a local creek to explore the biology and physical habitat of a stream, including looking for bugs and fish.
 At the end of the day, you will have an understanding of what Blue Thumb does, how you can become involved, and whether or not you are interested in volunteering with us, as an educator, creek monitor, or another way.